newTest0321/CloudNative-DevOps/README.md

 - **Helm Deployment**: Managing Kubernetes deployments using Helm charts for MongoDB, backend, and frontend services.

 - **ArgoCD GitOps**: Continuously deploying and synchronizing the application with the GitHub repository.

+- **Argo Rollouts**: Implementing progressive delivery with canary deployments for safe and controlled application updates with automated rollback capabilities.

 - **Kustomize**: Managing Kubernetes configurations for different environments without modifying base YAML files.